Ifrit-Fire/Advanced-Adapters/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/JaySoyer/Advanced-Adapters/master/app/src/main/logo.png" width="256px" height="256px"/></p>
 # Advanced-Adapters
 Advanced-Adapters is a suite of adapters to designed to provide better alternaties to Android's ArrayAdapter.
-For some time now, their adapter has been plagued with filtering issues, which this open source project resolves.
-In fact, it was the primary drive to starting this suite of adapters.
+For some time now, their adapter has been plagued with filtering issues, which was the primary drive to starting this opensource project.
 The following list are some of the advantages to using this suite:
 - Additional methods for supporting more ArrayList APIs.
 - Slightly smarter use of notifyDataSetChanged().
 - LayoutInflater passed to all view creation methods.